-Eyre Square is in the heart of Galway City and one of the city’s most famous landmarks.
-Yet, the square has recently been described as a ‘no-go area’ after dark, with a spate of anti-social behaviour incidents, including serious assaults, in recent months.
+Eyre Square, the famous Galway landmark, has recently been described as a ‘no-go area’ after dark.
+This follows a spate of incidents of anti-social behaviour, including serious assaults.

-The incidents have led to calls from local and national politicians for the local authorities and law enforcement to develop a detailed plan as a matter of urgency to tackle the issue.
+These incidents have led to calls from local and national politicians for the local authorities and law enforcement to develop a detailed plan as a matter of urgency to tackle the issue.
 We will scrutinise solutions put forward to find out if the problem is being adequately addressed.

 The city’s highest ranking officer has suggested closing the square at certain times as a potential solution to deter anti-social behaviour, alongside improved lighting and better CCTV.

-As part of this investigation, we would hope to look at the planning and development of the Square over time to see how this has impacted the functionality and safety of the area.
+We will delve into the planning and development of the Square over time to investigate how this has impacted its functionality and safety.